 We strive to nurture life-long readers, who take pleasure in searching out new books to read, exploring and discovering through literature.
 Our children’s reading experience is much more than the reading book which comes home from school.
 Reading is happening all the time in our school.
 It is taught in specific reading and English lessons, but our children are practising and using their reading constantly across all subjects too.
 Our children’s reading journey begins with ‘learning to read’ and moves on into ‘reading to learn’.
 It is almost impossible to overestimate the importance of reading.
 Without the ability to read, our children cannot access other subjects properly.
 Reading is empowering and wonderful.

 Building on a love of reading, we teach English as a discrete subject and in a cross curricular way.
 Reading Practice Sessions and focused sentence level work may be taught outside the normal English lesson.
 English is at the heart of curriculum planning so that subject matter from other curriculum areas is available as content or stimulus for speaking, listening, reading and writing.
 All curriculum areas involve some aspects of English.
+We have developed our own Reading Spine for the whole school, selecting books that we know will stimulate, enthrall and educate our children, enriching our teaching too.

 As with all of our practices at Mount Hawke Academy, we are always reflecting and improving.
 We are continuing to target the teaching of reading and we also focus closely on spelling.
 We have organised our timetables to provide short daily focused sessions of spelling, and we have introduced a whole class approach to teaching reading comprehension.
 Regular, rapid, daily phonics is used to supplement learning in the younger classes of the school and there have been parent information sessions to enable improved and understanding support from home.
 We teach reading through Little Wandle Letters and Sounds, a systematic and synthetic phonics programme.
 Please see our separate page on Phonics and Reading for more information on this.